Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

 To investigate metastable phase separation in the liquid Hopfield model, we first consider phase separated states with two compartments ($C=2$).
 Later, at the end of the section, we discuss the case with $C>2$.

 Let us consider a mixture for which one compartment has an enrichment profile that is similar to the target state $\alpha$.
 Thus, in this compartment components with $\xi_i^{\alpha}=1$ are enriched and components with $\xi_i^{\alpha}=0$ are depleted, where $\alpha$ is one of the $p$ prescribed target compositions.
 We label the phase corresponding with this compartment by $\alpha$, and its compartment volume is denoted by $w^{(\alpha)}$.
 Due to conservation of component abundances, the second compartment, labeled by $-\alpha$, is conversely enriched in the components with $\xi_i^{\alpha}=0$ and depleted in those with $\xi_i^{\alpha}=1$.
-In what follows, we call $\alpha$ the ``{\it $\alpha$-th retrieval phase}'' and we refer to $-\alpha$ as its ``{\it anti-phase}''.
+In what follows, we call $\alpha$ the ``{\it $\alpha$-th retrieval phase}'' and we refer to $-\alpha$ as its ``{\it anti-retrieval phase}''.
+We call the phase separated state consisting of a pair of phases, one retrieval and the other anti-retrieval, {\it the retrieval state}.

 We focus for now on the simple case for which $q=1/2$, while the general case of arbitrary $q$ is discussed in Appendix~\ref{app:hopfield_stat}.
-For $q=1/2$, if a certain amount of a component is enriched in a target phase, the exact same amount is depleted in its anti-phase.
+For $q=1/2$, if a certain amount of a component is enriched in a retrieval phase, the exact same amount is depleted in its anti-retrieval phase.
 Thus, the compositions of an $\alpha$-th retrieval phase are given by